dotnet/machinelearning-modelbuilder/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
+about: |
-about: Create a report to help us improve
+  Create a report to help us improve.
+  **Search first:** Search, vote, and comment on the duplicate issues to save time.
+[See all GitHub issues](https://github.com/dotnet/machinelearning-modelbuilder/issues).
+  **Use specific titles:** Provide clear titles and details, and share your research to help us understand your feedback.
+  **Separate bugs:** If there are multiple problems, submit them as separate issues.
 title: ''
 labels: ''
 assignees: ''